Preeclampsia Signs: Do’S And Don’Ts

 Visit Timing Tests Conducted Purpose

-First Trimester Blood tests, ultrasound Confirm pregnancy, check for abnormalities
+First Trimester Blood tests, ultrasound Confirm pregnancy and check early health markers

-Second Trimester Anatomy scan, glucose test Assess fetal development, screen for diabetes
+Second Trimester Anatomy scan, glucose test Assess fetal development and screen for diabetes

-Third Trimester Blood pressure, fetal monitoring Check for preeclampsia, evaluate baby’s health
+Third Trimester Blood pressure checks, fetal monitoring Check for preeclampsia and evaluate your baby’s health

-As Needed Additional tests Address any emerging concerns
+As Needed More tests Address new symptoms or emerging concerns

 Monitoring Maternal Health

-Consistent prenatal care is essential for monitoring maternal health throughout pregnancy.
-Regular check-ups allow your healthcare provider to track your blood pressure, weight, and urine protein levels, significant in detecting potential complications like preeclampsia.
+Consistent prenatal care helps your provider monitor your health throughout pregnancy.
+Regular check-ups allow your provider to track your blood pressure, weight, and urine protein levels.

-During these visits, you’ll discuss any symptoms you’re experiencing and receive important screenings that can identify risks early.
-Adhering to a schedule of routine appointments helps guarantee that your health and your baby’s well-being remain a top priority.
+During these visits, you can discuss any symptoms and receive screenings that may identify risks early.
+Keeping a schedule of routine appointments helps protect your health and your baby’s well-being.

 Fetal Growth Assessment